 - Heat the oil in a large saucepan (skillet.)
 Season the steak strips with sea salt and freshly ground black pepper.

-- When the steak is cooked to your liking, remove from the pan and transfer to a plate.
+- Remove the steak strips from the pan and transfer to a plate.
 Cover with a piece of tin foil.

 - Add the tablespoon of butter to the pan, turn the heat to low-medium and add the sliced onion, stirring to coat the onion in the buttery juices.
 Cook for about 10 minutes or until the onions have softened nicely.

 - Add the mushrooms to the softened onions (if the pan is dry add a little more oil or butter) and turn the heat up slightly.
-Saute the mushrooms for 3-4 minutes until golden.
+Saute the mushrooms for 4-5 minutes until golden and beginning to crisp up.

-- Pour in the beef stock and let it bubble for a minute before adding the paprika, mustard, sour cream, a good grating of freshly ground nutmeg and the chopped parsley.
-Stir and allow to cook for a couple of minutes.
-Check the seasoning (you also might want to add a little more nutmeg.) and serve immediately with either boiled rice, pasta or thick egg noodles.
+- Pour in the beef stock and let it bubble for a minute before adding the paprika, mustard, sour cream, a good grating of freshly ground nutmeg, the beef strips and any juices that have collected on the plate and the chopped parsley, if using.
+Stir and allow to cook on a low heat for a minute or so.
+Check the seasoning (you also might want to add a little more nutmeg) and serve immediately on a bed of boiled rice, pasta or thick egg noodles.

 Notes

-Instead of sour cream, you could use low fat Creme Fraiche instead.
+Instead of sour cream, you could use Creme Fraiche instead.

 Nutrition Information: